Join Here | Log In

 Alternatively, instead of releasing excess norepinephrine, the body may not clear out the normal norepinephrine quickly enough.
 Or both could occur together.

-For example, atomoxetine (Strattera) is an ADHD medication that targets the norepinephrine transporter.
+Medications that impact NET may be helpful in POTS.
+Atomoxetine (Strattera) is an ADHD medication that targets the norepinephrine transporter.
 In a clinical trial, it has been shown to significantly increase the standing heart rate in POTS patients.[ref]

 Autoimmunity causing POTS: